amelief/PHPAskIt/README.txt

 IMPORTING QUESTIONS
 ----------------------------------------

-Askably comes with four files to assist you in importing questions into the script.
+Askably comes with the ability to import questions from 3 previously popular scripts as well as the ability to add your own questions from a manual FAQ or other script.
 Currently, Askably supports the following scripts:
-- Ask&Answer (formerly from posed.org): use convertaa.php
+- Ask&Answer (formerly from posed.org)
-- Wak's Ask&Answer (formerly from luved.org): use convertwaks.php
+- Wak's Ask&Answer (formerly from luved.org)
-- FAQtastic (formerly from scripts.inexistent.org): use convertfaqtastic.php
+- FAQtastic (from scripts.inexistent.org)

-A separate file, import.php, is included to import questions from any other script or from manual FAQ pages.

-Full instructions are provided in each file.
-Make sure you import questions before you let people ask you questions - otherwise they will be met with an error message instructing you to delete the import folder.
+To import questions, simpy head to the Import section in your admin panel and you will be guided through the rest.